 Training V requires pairs of positive examples (two images of the same person) and negative examples (images of two different people).
-For the classification function, we use an SVM with an RBF kernel for V, trained using libsvm [8] with the default parameters of C=1 and $\gamma=1/ndims$ , where ndims is the dimensionality of $\langle p_1,\ldots,p_n\rangle$ .
+In our experiments, we use an SVM with an RBF kernel for V, trained using libsvm [6] with default parameters for C and $\gamma$ .